 Wherever a product becomes successful, counterfeits and replicas will follow.
 Wargaming is no exception.
 The process of counterfeiting these miniatures known as recasting has plagued wargaming companies for decades.

 Illegal copies of these figurines are widely available online.
-They’re found on the websites of counterfeiters themselves, within protective and secretive communities and, as always, on enormous ecommerce sites.
-The internet has expanded the problem by offering a huge market of consumers to the illegal counterfeiters and allowing them to scale up their recasting operations.
+They’re found on the websites of counterfeiters themselves, within protective and secretive communities, and, as always, on enormous ecommerce sites.
+The internet has expanded the problem by offering a huge market of consumers to illegal counterfeiters and allowing them to scale up their recasting operations.

-Recasting is a method of counterfeiting gaming miniatures (or minis, or models etc), which is fairly straightforward to carry out, and requires little investment to start the process.
+Recasting is a method of counterfeiting gaming miniatures (or minis, or models, etc), which is fairly straightforward to carry out, and requires little investment to start the process.
 In simple steps, recasters first take an existing mini, then cover it in a molding rubber.
 After a few coats of molding rubber, each added once the last layer has dried, the mold can be removed from the original mini.
 This mold is now filled with a liquid resin and left to dry.
 And voilà, a counterfeit mini is made!

 “Can I recast copyrighted minis if I never plan to profit from them?”

-With the explicit authorisation from the copyright holder, yes.
+With explicit authorization from the copyright holder, yes.
 Otherwise, even creating a counterfeit just for yourself is illegal.
 Per Games Workshop’s IP policy, “Reproduction for personal use is not an automatic exemption from copyright protection in many territories worldwide.”
 Warhammer recasts, especially 40K recasts, have caused Games Workshop considerable headaches in the past.

 “Can I sell my minis?
 Are there any restrictions?”

 If the miniature is an authentic piece, then go for it!
 If the mini is infringing on any IP rights, then you mustn’t resell it.
-If you’re unsure, we’d recommend you stay on the safe side, in case it poses legal risk.
+If you’re unsure, we’d recommend you stay on the safe side, in case it poses a legal risk.